e3modelling/OPEN-PROM/tutorials/02_Task Runner settings in VS code.md

    - After installing the extension, restart Visual Studio Code for the changes to take effect.

 3. **Open Cloned Repository:**
-   - Open the cloned repository folder in Visual Studio Code.
+   - Open the cloned `OPEN-PROM` repository folder in Visual Studio Code.

 4. **Access Task Runner:**
    - In the left-hand sidebar, click on the "Explorer" tab.
-   - At the bottom of the opened tab, you should see the Task Runner dropdown list.
-Click on it to reveal the available tasks, such as OPEN-PROM tasks.
+   - At the bottom of the Explorer view, you should see the Task Runner dropdown list.
+   - Expand it to reveal the available OPEN-PROM buttons from `.vscode/tasks.json`.

+## What the Buttons Actually Do

+The Task Runner buttons are shortcuts for commands defined in `.vscode/tasks.json`.
+In practice, they call commands such as:

+- `Rscript start.R task=...`
+- or direct GAMS calls

+So the Task Runner panel is not a different workflow.
+It is a launch panel for the same predefined commands that could also be executed in the terminal.

 ## Development and Research Modes

-The OPEN-PROM tasks are divided into two modes: development and research.
+The OPEN-PROM tasks are divided into several run modes.
+At a high level, these include:

-- **Development Mode:**
+- development runs,
-  - Use development mode when adding new features or modifying the model code.
-  - Development mode is less demanding in terms of computational resources (6 countries instead of the 50+ countries in research mode).
+- development runs with fresh data generation,

-- **Research Mode:**
+- research runs,
-  - Prefer research mode for production runs.
+- and calibration-related runs.

-  - Research mode requires more computational resources and takes longer to execute.
+At this stage, you do not need to memorize every task.
+The important point is that different buttons trigger different combinations of flags in `start.R`, such as `DevMode`, `GenerateInput`, and reporting options.

-If you want to study the command-line flags of each mode, refer to the `.vscode/tasks.json` file in your project directory.
+If you want to study the exact meaning of each mode, continue to Tutorial 05.

 **You are all set up!**

-By following these steps, you can seamlessly integrate the Task Runner extension into your Visual Studio Code workflow for running GAMS code efficiently.
+By following these steps, you can integrate the Task Runner extension into your Visual Studio Code workflow and use it as a convenient way to launch OPEN-PROM runs.